adcimon/cheatsheets/color/color.md

 A color space is defined by:
 * Primary colors (R,G,B).
 * [White point](https://en.wikipedia.org/wiki/White_point).
 Color spaces use [illuminants](https://en.wikipedia.org/wiki/Template:Color_temperature_white_points) to define reference whites, each illuminant has a [correlated color temperature (CCT)](https://en.wikipedia.org/wiki/Color_temperature#Correlated_color_temperature).
 One of the most common illuminants is [D65](https://en.wikipedia.org/wiki/Illuminant_D65).
 * [Transfer function](https://en.wikipedia.org/wiki/Transfer_function).
 [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) is a non-linear operation used to encode and decode luminance or tristimulus values.
-They are used to take advantage of the non-linear manner in which humans perceive light and color.
+It is used to take advantage of the non-linear manner in which humans perceive light and color.

 ## Color Model